Developer Guide - 2.3.1.1

 Parsing a Coordinate From a String

-CoordinateSharp has the ability to try and parse a Coordinate
+CoordinateSharp has the ability to parse a Coordinate

 string s = "34X 551586mE 8921410mN"; //UTM Coordinate